This tutorial shows you how to list users in Linux. You’ll also learn to list only the logged users.

 List all the connected users

-If you want to know what users are currently logged into your system, then you need to perform a simple ‘who’ on your command line and this will immediately list current usernames with an active session to your system
+If you want to know what users are currently logged into your Linux system, then you need to use a simple who command and this will immediately list current usernames with an active session to your system

 user@system:~$ who